Driving when drowsy might not seem like a big deal, and many of us have probably done it at one time or another.

 - Feeling restless and irritable

-- Suffering from sleep loss (insomnia), poor quality sleep, or a sleep debt
+- Suffering from sleep loss (insomnia), poor quality sleep, or a sleep disorder

 - Driving long distances without proper rest breaks

-- Working more than 60 hours a week (increases your risk by 40%)
+- Working more than 60 hours a week (which can increase your risk by 40%)

-- Working more than one job and your main job involves shift work
+- Working more than one job/the main job involves shift work

 - Drinking even small amounts of alcohol

-- Driving alone or on a long, rural, dark or boring road
+- Driving alone or on a long, rural, dark, or boring roads

-Warning Signs Another Driver is Too Tired to Drive
+Warning Signs Another Driver Is Driving While Tired

 - Vehicle randomly drifting between lanes